-While for methanol and ethanol we see a low occupation in the first length scale at the lower pressures, for propanol this occupancy is high even for $P^* = 0.01$.
-This is consequence of a alcohol bubble formation: for the CS methanol, once the molecule size is comparable to the second length scale and the OH is modeled as a CSW particle, the molecules merge in the BCC structure, as we show in the figure~\ref{rdf_solid_alcohol}(d).
-However, the longer alcohols creates bubbles, as we can see in figure~\ref{rdf_solid_alcohol}(e) and (f) for ethanol and propanol, respectively.
-It alters the water structure near the bubbles, favoring the first length scale.
-It reflects in the local orientation.
-In the figure~\ref{rdf_solid_alcohol}(g) we show the $q_6$ for this isotherm for the case of pure CS water ($\chi_{alc} = 0.00$) and the three fractions of ethanol.
-We can see that for both crystal phases, BCC and HCP, the local order is affected by the alcohol once $q_6$ is small for higher fractions.
+While for methanol and ethanol we see a low occupation in the first length scale at the lower pressures, for 1-propanol this occupancy is high even for $P^* = 0.01$.
+This is consequence of an alcohol bubble formation: for the CS methanol, since the molecule size is comparable to the second length scale and the OH is modeled as a CSW particle, the molecules merge in the BCC structure, as we show in the figure~\ref{rdf_solid_alcohol}(d).
+However, the longer alcohols create bubbles, as explained in the figure~\ref{rdf_solid_alcohol}(e) and (f) for ethanol and propanol, respectively.
+They modify the water structure in their vicinity, favoring the first length scale and reflecting in the local orientation.
+In the figure~\ref{rdf_solid_alcohol}(g) we show the $q_6$ for this isotherm for the case of pure CSW potential ($\chi_{alc} = 0.00$) and the three fractions of ethanol.
+For both crystal phases, BCC and HCP, the local order is affected by the alcohol because $q_6$ is small for higher fractions.